lexicHQ/docs/setup-twilio.md

-#Setup Twilio
+#How to Setup Twilio

 The first step is to create a new `Programmable SMS Messaging` Service.
+Go to Home->Dashboard in your Twilio console.

-Do this by scrolling down on the home dashboard and select Programmable SMS under the Messaging section.
+Select Programmable SMS under the Messaging section:

 ![](setup-twilio.png)

-Next create a messaging service.
-Name it whatever you want.
+Next create a messaging service by clicking on the "Create a new Messaging Service" button:

 ![](message-service.png)

-The only setting we need to set is the inbound request URL.
-Simply copy/paste the bot endpoint.
+Once the service is created.
+The only thing that we need is to set the inbound request URL.
+Paste the bot endpoint URL from publish tab that you have copied earlier:

 ![](twilio-webhook.png)

 Save the messaging service using the Save button at the bottom of the screen.

-Add a phone number for this service by clicking the Numbers menu on the left.
+Now, add a phone number for the new service by clicking on the "Numbers" link in the menu:

 ![](twilio-number.png)

 If you already have a number you'd like to use, choose that, otherwise create a new one.

-That's it the bot is now ready for SMS.
+At this point, you have successfully configured the SMS service for your bot.